 The next step is to apply lukewarm water without soap, washing powder, liquid detergent or any similar agents.
-Dab the area gently with a damp white cloth and absorb as much of the liquid as possible by blotting with a dry, white cloth.
+Dab the paint stained area gently with a damp white cloth and absorb as much of the liquid as possible by blotting with a dry, white cloth.
 Then drizzle potato starch on the stain and leave to dry for 24 hours before vacuuming.

 If the treatment leaves a mark, your carpet may be generally soiled and needs to be cleaned.
-The first time a new cleaning agent or stain remover is used on the carpet, remember to check whether the agent damages the carpet because of colour bleed, discolouration, bleaching or dissolution.
+The first time a new cleaning agent or stain remover is used on the carpet, remember to check whether the agent damages the carpet due to colour bleed, discolouration, bleaching or dissolution.

 If you have spilled blood on your carpet, find out how to remove it here.
 If you want to learn more about maintaining your carpet to make it last and look beautiful for years to come read the Service and Maintenance Guide.